Airtel launches video conferencing app BlueJeans to compete with JioMeet, Zoom

 Covid-19 has dealt a cruel blow to over two lakh seafarers and their families, by disrupting shipping ...

-Bharti Airtel and US-based Verizon on Tuesday has tied-up to launch BlueJeans video conferencing app to compete with Zoom and recently launched JioMeet, by its archrival Reliance Jio.
+Apart from JioMeet and Zoom, BlueJeans will also compete with the likes of Google Hangouts and Microsoft Teams.

+The technology will be fully integrated with Airtel’s network, including its data centres, to ensure that customers are offered a state-of-the-art, reliable and secure customer experience, the company said, adding that Airtel BlueJeans will offer an integrated audio solution, giving its customers convenient dial-in options to join the meetings.

-The platform will be offered for free for the first three months to its customers and then have nominal charges beyond that, Gopal Vittal, Managing Director and Chief Executive Officer (India and South Asia), Bharti Airtel, said here at the virtual launch.
+The platform will be offered for free for the first three months to its customers and then have nominal charges beyond that, said Gopal Vittal, Managing Director and Chief Executive Officer (India and South Asia), Bharti Airtel, at the virtual media briefing.

 “The best part about BlueJeans is that it is secure and safe, and take cares of customers’ privacy.
 The data is hosted in India.
 The large, medium and small enterprises will be able to use it without any worry, and we will be offering prices accordingly to these enterprises...pricing will be segmented in three categories,” he said.